 Effective management systems to counter water loss can most certainly contribute to the increased availability of water.
-Maintenance tasks such as repairs of pipelines can be carried out as part of a comprehensive management system.
-Estimates, however, indicate that even with optimistic projections, these actions alone will fall far short of providing sufficient water to meet the increasing requirements.
+Maintenance tasks such as repairs of pipelines must be carried out as part of a comprehensive management system.
+Estimates, however, indicate that even with optimistic projections, these actions alone will not be sufficient to meet the increasing requirements.